pinobatch/numism/docs/good_coin.md

 ### Ease of testing

+Three classes of behaviors cannot be tested in this sort of
+framework: behaviors not visible to the CPU, behaviors of potentially hardware-damaging "killer pokes," and behaviors not testable in a single ROM image.

 All tested behaviors must be visible to the CPU.
 It cannot measure video output (such as palettes, priority, pixel response time, and LCD desyncs) and audio output (such as noise LFSR lockup, as few